inscrib3/inspip/README.md

 # Inspip | Pipe Wallet Extension

+## Experimental Public Beta: Use at your own risk, no refunds, no warranties.

 Easily manage and interact with PIPE tokens on the Bitcoin network right from your browser.
 The Pipe Wallet extension provides a simple interface to *Deploy*, *Mint*, and *Transfer* tokens adhering to the PIPE protocol specifications.

 ## Features